earevalanttdata/feature_test/assets-proxy/README.md

 mvn clean package -DskipTests
 mvn spring-boot:run
 ```
 The application will start on the default port `8080`.
+If the image is produced using Docker, the port is `8081`.

 ### Docker execution
 ```bash